6. General Educational Philosophy

 - The primary purpose of assessment and evaluation is to improve student learning.

-- In the Introduction Unit of each course, the student will be made aware of the assessment and evaluation process and subsequent criteria.
+- At the beginning of each course, the student will be made aware of the assessment and evaluation process and subsequent criteria.

-- Regular communication with parents is available upon request and will provide them with pertinent information on student progress for students under 18 and for students over 18 who have given permission to VHS to discuss their education with their parents.
+- Regular communication with parents and guardians is available upon request and will provide them with pertinent information on student progress for students under 18 and for students over 18 who have given permission to Virtual High School to discuss their education with their parents or guardians.

 - Careful tracking of the student's progress with respect to the expectations is the shared responsibility of both the student and the teacher.